-These programs a Christ-centered in nature and designed to address emotional wounds, and spiritual deficits, which lead to drug and alcohol addiction.
+These programs are Christ-centered in nature and designed to address emotional wounds and spiritual deficits, leading to drug and alcohol addiction.
 There is usually a two-year commitment required for the program.
-Many faith-based programs have been chosen by the courts as an alternative to incarceration.
-Defendants are required to complete the time requirement at the facility or complete any sentence that was ordered by the courts.
+The courts have chosen many faith-based programs as an alternative to incarceration.
+Defendants are required to complete the time requirement at the facility or complete any sentence that the courts ordered.

-The Betty Ford Clinic, is a non-profit facility, with in-house and outpatient treatment.
+The Betty Ford Clinic is a non-profit facility with in-house and outpatient treatment.
 They are dedicated to the treatment of drug addiction, substance abuse, and mental health.
 You may have heard of famous people, such as President’s wives and movie stars, signing into the Betty Ford Clinic.
-Rehabilitation at the Betty Ford Clinic is very expensive, there are, however, limited drug treatment assistance is available to assist with treatment for individuals who meet eligibility requirements.
-Go to the website to see what the types of assistance and treatment resources available.
+Rehabilitation at the Betty Ford Clinic is expensive.
+There is, however, limited assistance for individuals who meet eligibility requirements.
+Go to the website to see the types of assistance and treatment resources available.

-Alcoholics and Narcotics Anonymous, are not considered a therapeutic facility but is a place for people who are battling with opioid addiction and other drug addictions.
-There you can find information, support, and accountability.
-Many people who have gone through drug treatment, will still attend these meetings in order to stay connected to a healthy environment of people who are constantly working on their sobriety.
+Alcoholics and Narcotics Anonymous are not considered therapeutic facilities.
+However, they are a place you can get help with addiction.
+You can find information, support, and accountability.
+Many people who have gone through drug treatment still attend these meetings to stay connected to a healthy environment of constantly working on their sobriety.

-Meetings at Alcoholics and Narcotics Anonymous, are not just for the recovering addict, but has also been found to be helpful to friends, families and loves ones supporting the addict.
+Meetings at Alcoholics and Narcotics Anonymous are not just for the recovering addict but have also been found to help friends, families, and loves ones supporting the addict.

 The government of the United States has several assistance programs arranged to help those in need.
 These federal benefits give free money to support people with basics such as food, healthcare, and...